Fewnity/Xenity-Engine/Web site sources/src/manual/usage/common_issues.md

 - Directional light has the priority over the point light,
 - Point light has the priority over the spot light.

+### My material is black in my scene

+Check if:
+- Use lighting option of your material is checked if you are using the Standard shader or unchecked if you are using Unlit shader,
+- You have a light in the scene if you are using Standard shader.

+### My texture does look transparent on PSP/PS3

+By default textures on PSP and PS3 are compressed without alpha channel.

+You have to use the RGBA_8888, RGBA_5551, RGBA_4444 types instead of RGBA_5650 type to get transparent textures.

 ## Audio issues

 If the audio sounds weird on PlayStation 3, make sure to use 48000Hz audio files.
 But on other platforms you should use 44000Hz audio files.